Broadway Hollywood Building: History

 With the store's profits, it was able to expand in 1938 with 52000 sqft of retail space.
 In 1939, an eight-story modern annex designed by Parkinson and Parkinson was built immediately to the west.
-The Broadway Department Store served as a tenant until the 1970s.
-In the 1980s, the building was reconfigured for office use.
+The Broadway Department Store served as a tenant until 1982, after which building was reconfigured for office use.

 In 2005 and after having been vacant for many years, a renovation began to convert the 10-story building into 96 loft condominiums, while adding two floors to the annex.
 In July 2008, the residents sued the bar on the first floor of the building for its noise pollution, resulting in the relocation of the bar in February 2009.
 Among the current and past owners of the building's loft condominiums are Dave Navarro, Jason Statham, Danny Masterson, and Charlize Theron.